wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 This feature will come in a future version of the plugin.
 Set the CSS in the style.css of your theme instead.

-= I want to style the list with my own CSS.
-What is the CSS selector of the list? =

-The list is set in a container with the class attribut with the value 'recent-posts-widget-with-thumbnails'.
-So your CSS code can catch the list using `.recent-posts-widget-with-thumbnails ul`.

 = Can the plugin take the first image of a post as thumbnail image? =

 Yes.
-And you can select to prefer the first image to the featured image or to use the first image only.
+It works with images previously uploaded into the media library.
+You can select to prefer the first image to the featured image or to use the first image only.

 = Which languages does the plugin support? =